ethanflower1903/kubernetes-new/README.md

 Commands do not provide an audit trail associated with changes.
 Commands do not provide a source of records except for what is live.
 Commands do not provide a template for creating new objects.
+Imperative object configuration
+In imperative object configuration, the kubectl command specifies the operation (create, replace, etc.), optional flags and at least one file name.
+The file specified must contain a full definition of the object in YAML or JSON format.

+See the API reference for more details on object definitions.

+Warning: The imperative replace command replaces the existing spec with the newly provided one, dropping all changes to the object missing from the configuration file.
+This approach should not be used with resource types whose specs are updated independently of the configuration file.
+Services of type LoadBalancer, for example, have their externalIPs field updated independently from the configuration by the cluster.
+Examples
+Create the objects defined in a configuration file:

+kubectl create -f nginx.yaml
+Delete the objects defined in two configuration files:

+kubectl delete -f nginx.yaml -f redis.yaml
+Update the objects defined in a configuration file by overwriting the live configuration:

+kubectl replace -f nginx.yaml
+Trade-offs
+Advantages compared to imperative commands:

+Object configuration can be stored in a source control system such as Git.
+Object configuration can integrate with processes such as reviewing changes before push and audit trails.
+Object configuration provides a template for creating new objects.
+Disadvantages compared to imperative commands:

+Object configuration requires basic understanding of the object schema.
+Object configuration requires the additional step of writing a YAML file.
+Advantages compared to declarative object configuration:

+Imperative object configuration behavior is simpler and easier to understand.
+As of Kubernetes version 1.5, imperative object configuration is more mature.
+Disadvantages compared to declarative object configuration:

+Imperative object configuration works best on files, not directories.
+Updates to live objects must be reflected in configuration files, or they will be lost during the next replacement.
+Declarative object configuration
+When using declarative object configuration, a user operates on object configuration files stored locally, however the user does not define the operations to be taken on the files.
+Create, update, and delete operations are automatically detected per-object by kubectl.
+This enables working on directories, where different operations might be needed for different objects.

+Note: Declarative object configuration retains changes made by other writers, even if the changes are not merged back to the object configuration file.
+This is possible by using the patch API operation to write only observed differences, instead of using the replace API operation to replace the entire object configuration.